Llevi Noel

-Llevi Noel (born July 15, 1991) is a professional Canadian football wide receiver for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Llevi Noel (born July 15, 1991) is a Canadian former professional football wide receiver.
 He is a Grey Cup champion after winning the 105th Grey Cup with the Toronto Argonauts in 2017.
+Noel was a member of four different teams in the Canadian Football League (CFL), the Toronto Argonauts, Ottawa Redblacks, Edmonton Elks and Hamilton Tiger-Cats.

 Early career

 Toronto Varsity Blues

 Noel played Canadian Interuniversity Sport (CIS) football with the Toronto Varsity Blues from 2013 to 2014.
 In 2014, he played in six games and had 49 receptions for 758 yards and four touchdowns en route to being named an OUA first team all-star and CIS second team all-Canadian.
 He had a career-high 200 receiving yards against the Carleton Ravens in the 1000th game in the Varsity Blues' program history.

 Windsor AKO Fratmen

 After losing interest with academics in the CIS, Noel played for the Windsor AKO Fratmen of the Canadian Junior Football League in 2015.
 That year, he recorded 25 receptions for 398 yards and six touchdowns while also returning three kickoffs for 164 yards and one touchdown and five punts for 110 yards.